 Cats are intelligent creatures who become restless when there’s nothing to do or investigate.
 This is why toys are essential for indoor cats.
 A cat who goes outside probably won’t care much for a toy mouse, but an indoor cat will.
 Buying anything they can chase is a good investment.
 Treat balls will appeal to many of them as well as provide good puzzles for them to solve.

-Many indoor cat owners invest in cat trees with good reason.
+Many indoor cat owners invest in cat trees for good reason.
 Most kittens and cats enjoy a good climbing session while they’re out and about.
 They’ll climb anything from trees to walls.
 Climbing is good for stimulation and to unsharpen their claws.
 Try to provide climbing opportunities for your cat inside your home.
 Cat trees are perhaps your best bet, but they aren’t your only option.
-You can also hang pieces of fabric, hammocks and cat shelves around the house.
+You can also hang pieces of fabric, hammocks, and cat shelves around the house.
 The more places your cat has to explore, the less chance they have of getting bored.
 For more information on cat trees, click here,

 They’re confused about the potty situation